hughdtt/written-words/content/post/soaring/index.md

 The tragedy, of course, was Mum.
 She could make anything green flourish, but tech?
 Not her forte.
 But she was the one who'd sparked the idea - a solar system powered by clean, green energy.
 "The Sun keeps everything alive here on Earth," she'd say, a spark in her eyes, "so why can't it do the same for the entire system?"

 Losing her... it changed everything.
-Dad and I, we were on different chapters of the same story.
+Dad and I, it's like we were on different chapters of the same story.
 The distance between us seemed to grow with every passing day, as vast as the silence after a song ends.
 We didn't know how to talk to each other anymore.
 And it wasn't just about finding the right words, but finding the courage to say them.
-But in that chasm of silence, there was this tiny glimmer of hope that made me think that maybe, just maybe, we could reconnect again someday.
+But in that chasm of silence, there was this tiny glimmer of hope that made me think maybe, just maybe, we could reconnect again someday.

 Dad was right about one thing though: we were on the cusp of a new era.
 Only, my new era had nothing to do with Olympus.
 I had my own plans, ones that didn’t align with his vision of me following in his footsteps.
 My dreams were tangled up with MINOS - Olympus's main rival.
 It was a secret I kept close, a tiny spark of rebellion ready to ignite.
 The only hitch was Dad's digital signature, validating my age and experience.